NuSynth/GlideCLI/README.md

-# GlideCLI

-Instructions on how to use GlideCLI are here: https://github.com/Dartomic/GlideCLI/blob/master/How%20to%20use.md

 # For Linux:
 You need to install .Net core, and go into the GlideCLI directory within the project folder, open a terminal from there, and type: dotnet run